Skip to main content

 Stakeholder and personal pensions

-A personal pension plan is a way of saving for your retirement.
+A personal pension plan, sometimes referred to as a private pension, is a way of saving for your retirement.
 They are a form of ‘defined contribution’ or ‘money purchase’ pension.
 This means that you pay money in, usually with tax relief, to build your pension pot.

-Usually pension contributions should be made from UK relevant earnings.
-However, even if you do not have any earned income, for example, income from employment or self-employment, you can invest up to £3,600 gross each tax year in a personal pension and get tax relief on it.
+Usually, contributions to personal pensions should be made from UK relevant earnings.
+However, even if you do not have any earned income, for example, income from employment or self-employment, you may be able to invest up to £3,600 gross each tax year in a personal pension and get tax relief on it.
 You can read more about this on our page Tax relief on pension contributions.

-You can get a personal pension or stakeholder pension from financial services companies such as insurance companies, bank and building societies.
+You can get a personal pension from financial services companies such as insurance companies, bank and building societies.
 These are known as pension 'providers'.

 The pension provider invests the funds in the scheme, to pay your pension when you retire or decide to take money out (though there are restrictions on when you can do so).